© Ricardo Ríos

 Recognised conductors such as Antonio Pappano, Philippe Auguin, Juraj Valčuha, Lothar Zagroseck, Nello Santi, Marco Armiliato, Rafael Frübeck de Burgos, Alberto Zedda, Álvaro Albiach, Carlos Aragón or stage directors like Graham Vick, Robert Carsen, David Poutney, Calixto Bieito o Emilio Sagi have worked with her and extensively lauded her.

 She has recently debuted G. Puccini´s "La Fanciulla del West" at Mexico´s Teatro Bellas Artes, and R. Strauss´ "Vier letzte Lieder" conducted by Álvaro Albiach with the Orquesta de Badajoz.
-Currently she´s interpreting "The Mother" in Dallapiccola´s "Il Priggioniero" and "Anita" in W. Rihm´s "Das Gehege" at Stuttgart´s Opera Theatre.
+She has also interpreted "The Mother" in Dallapiccola´s "Il Priggioniero" and "Anita" in W. Rihm´s "Das Gehege" at Stuttgart´s Opera Theatre.
 Stage direction by Andrea Breth and musical conductor Franck Ollu.
 This production was debuted in January 2018 at Brussels´ La Monnaie with great success.